probcomp/bayeslite/doc/bql.rst

 ``DROP POPULATION [IF EXISTS] <population>``

    Drop the population *population* and all its contents.
-   Will fail if there are still metamodels associated with this population.
+   Will fail if there are still analysis schemas associated with this population.

 .. index:: ``ALTER POPULATION``